hardy613/es6-notes/promises.md

 ## Working with promises

-Promises are a convenient way to orgainize the order of operation for your program and provide and alternative to passing callbacks as function parmeters.
+Promises are a convenient way to organize the order of operation for your program and provide and alternative to passing callbacks as function parmeters.
 Say we have a function `callToDb` that makes a database call and returns a promise